Skip to Main Content

 Thruway Service Areas

 The Thruway's 27 Service Areas, many of them award-winning facilities, offer a variety of restaurants and other services designed to serve Thruway visitors for years to come.
-In addition, staffed tourism information centers are located at several Service Areas (and some interchanges).

 The Service Areas are fun and memorable places to stop, with buildings reflecting New York State architecture such as Adirondack lodges, Shaker meeting halls and Hudson River Valley train stations.
 The Thruway Service Areas offer a wide variety of food as well as competitive fuel prices.
 In addition, Automated Teller Machines (ATMs) are available, as are tourist information centers and kiosks, gift shops, Wireless Fidelity (Wi-Fi), travel safety information, and up-to-date weather and traffic conditions.
 All of the Service Areas offer family-assist restrooms, allowing people with special needs to get help from a traveling companion in total privacy.
 Service Areas are now fully accessible to travelers with special needs.
 Also, parents will find diaper changing areas in both men's and women's restrooms.